 Types of Leavening Agent used in food

-- Yeast - generally used in bread for fermentation.
+- Yeast - generally used in breads for fermentation.

 - Steam - Used in puffs.